moj-analytical-services/splink/docs/dev_guides/changing_splink/testing.md

 * `-v` for verbose mode, where each test instance will be displayed on a separate line with status
 * `-q` for quiet mode, where output is extremely minimal
 * `-x` to fail on first error/failure rather than continuing to run all selected tests
+    *
 * `-m some_mark` run only those tests marked with `some_mark` - see [below](#selecting-sets-of-tests) for useful options here

-For instance useage might be:
+For instance usage might be:
 ```sh
 # ignore warnings, display output
 pytest -W ignore -s tests/